Linear Classification of Neural Manifolds with Correlated Variability

 Previous works on the manifold capacity have either ignored or coarsely approximated the effects of neural correlations.
-The best approximation to these effects was reported in \cite{cohen_separability_2020}, where the authors "project out" low-rank correlation structures in manifold centroids.
-However, the authors in \cite{cohen_separability_2020} found that their approach breaks down when applied to certain artificial network data.
+The best approximation to these effects was reported in \cite{cohen_separability_2020}, where the authors “project out" low-rank correlation structures in manifold centroids.
+However, the authors find that this approach breaks down when applied to certain artificial network data.
 Moreover, this approach does not offer analytical insight into the role of different types of correlations in object classification.

-In this letter, we calculate the effects of correlation structures on the capacity.
-Object representations in artificial and biological neural networks exhibit intricate correlation structures, and this is thought to reflect important properties of the underlying representations \cite{panzeri_structures_2022, zylberberg_robust_2017, morcos2018insights, kornblith2019similarity}.
+Object representations in artificial and biological neural networks exhibit intricate correlation structures, which reflect important properties of the underlying representations \cite{panzeri_structures_2022, zylberberg_robust_2017, morcos2018insights, kornblith2019similarity}.
 Moreover, as the deep learning community shifts to a self-supervised learning paradigm, many popular loss functions directly enforce particular correlation structures between the latent representations of (possibly augmented) batches of data points \cite{chen2020simple, bardes2022vicreg, zbontar2021barlow, he_momentum_2020}.
 These considerations call for a theoretical characterization of the relationship between network performance, representational geometry, and the correlation structure of network representations.

+In this Letter, we calculate the effects of correlation structures on the capacity.
+Our formula for the capacity of correlated manifolds generalizes the results in \cite{chung_classification_2018} by stretching the Euclidean norm appearing in previous results in the directions of the eigenvectors of the covariance tensor.
+We analyze this formula in a simple setting, showing how geometry and correlations interact to determine the capacity, and we go on to apply this formula to accurately estimate the capacity of deep network data.